malmans2/JHU-MITgcm_Tools/README.md

-# These tools are deprecated in favor of OceanSpy.
-Step-by-step instrtuctions are available at https://oceanspy.readthedocs.io
+Step-by-step instructions are available at https://oceanspy.readthedocs.io